 Early Readiness High School Graduation Option.
 High school graduation requirements are primarily defined in terms of seat time, rather than the knowledge and skills that students need to be successful in postsecondary education.
 In 2011, Dr. Keller worked with the Texas Legislature to design, pass and implement a groundbreaking competency-based high school graduation option, which allows high-achieving students to graduate from high school based on their readiness for public research universities.
 High schools can partner with UT Austin or Texas A&M to help students take advantage of this option, or students can receive diplomas directly through UT Austin’s online high school.

 Texas Tuition Promise Fund.
-The unpredictability of the costs of college are a major challenge for many students and their families, undermining their confidence about whether college is possible.
-Most states have closed their prepaid college savings plans to new enrollments, however, because the designs of the plans proved to be too vulnerable to rapid changes in financial markets and tuition increases.
+Uncertainty about the costs of college are a major challenge for many students and their families, undermining their confidence about whether college is possible.
+Most states have closed their prepaid college savings plans to new enrollments, however, because the designs of those plans proved to be too vulnerable to rapid changes in financial markets and tuition increases.